ericclack/racket-candy-crush/doc/part1.rst

    (struct world (candy cursor))

-And then we can use this when we create our game with `big-bang`:
+So our world is some `candy` and a `cursor`.
+Now we can add a list of candy when we create our game with `big-bang`:

 .. code-block:: racket
    :emphasize-lines: 2